-Send all materials in the entry package in pdf format to Katrina Kelner, Editor Science Translational Medicine at firstname.lastname@example.org with Wachtel Award Entry in the subject line.
-Please note: If your contact information changes after submission then you must inform us at email@example.com .
+Send all materials in the entry package in pdf format to Yevgeniya Nusinovich, cancer editor at Science Translational Medicine, at firstname.lastname@example.org , with Wachtel Award Entry in the subject line.
+Please note: if your contact information changes after submission, you must inform us at email@example.com .

-The editors of Science Translational Medicine will be responsible for the initial evaluation of the Essays.
-Approximately the top 10 percent of the Essays will be forwarded to the judging panel.
-The judging panel is composed of prominent international researchers in the field of cancer and will include Phillip A. Sharp, President of the AAAS Board of Directors.
+The editors of Science Translational Medicine are responsible for the initial evaluation of the Essays.
+Approximately the top 30 percent of the Essays are forwarded to the judging panel, which will be composed of prominent international researchers in the field of cancer.
 The applicants will be rated on two characteristics: scientific quality and significance of their research, and the clarity and style of the Essay.

 Send inquiries by email to firstname.lastname@example.org .